AlecLangford/Tello-Python/README.md

 # Tello-Python
+## IMPORTANT
+THIS REPO IS INFECTED FOR AN OPENSOURCE EXERSIZE PLEASE DO NOT USE.
+ALTHOUGH THE PAYLOAD SHOULD FAIL AS IT IS CONFIGURED FOR THE LAB THIS MAY HAPPEN; especially IF I NO LONGER CONTROL AXL.NINJA
 ## Introduction

 This is a collection of python-based sample code that interact with the Ryze Tello drone.

 ## Project Description